-The doFlat routine divides the overscan-trimmed science image by the combined flatfield image, which is created using up to three flatfield reference files: the pixel-to-pixel file (PFLTFILE), the low-order flat (LFLTFILE), and the delta flat (DFLTFILE).

-The PFLTFILE is a pixel-to-pixel flatfield correction file containing the small scale flatfield variations.
-Unlike the other flatfields, the PFLTFILE will always be used in the calibration pipeline.
-The LFLTFILE is a low-order flat which will correct for any large-scale flatfield variations across each detector.
+The flat field image used to correct the data is created using up to three flat field reference files: the pixel-to-pixel file (PFLTFILE), the low-order flat (LFLTFILE), and the delta flat (DFLTFILE).
+The PFLTFILE is a pixel-to-pixel flat field correction file containing the small scale flat field variations.
+The LFLTFILE is a low-order flat which will correct for any large-scale flat field variations across each detector.
 This file is stored as a binned image which is expanded when being applied by CALACS.
-Finally, the DFLTFILE is a delta-flat containing any needed changes to the small-scale PFLTFILE.
+The DFLTFILE is a delta-flat containing any needed changes to the small-scale PFLTFILE.

-If the LFLTFILE and DFLTFILE are not specified in the SCI header, only the PFLTFILE will be used for the flatfield correction.
-If all three reference files are specified, they will be read in line-by-line and multiplied together to form a complete flatfield correction image.
-It is still unclear if the DFLTFILE or LFLTFILE will be used for ACS data, but CALACS provides the mechanism for applying these flats should they be needed.
+If the LFLTFILE and DFLTFILE are not specified in the SCI header, only the PFLTFILE will be used for the flat field correction.
+If all three reference files are specified, they will be read in line-by-line and multiplied together to form a complete flat field correction image.
+Currently, the LFLTFILE and DFLTFILE flats are not used for ACS data.
+The PFLTFILE reference flat in the pipeline is actually a combination of the pixel-to-pixel flats taken during the ground calibration and the low-order flat correction derived in-flight.

-All flatfield reference images will be chosen based on the detector, amp, and filters used for the observation.
+All flat field reference images will be chosen based on the detector, amplifier, and filters used for the observation.
 Any sub-array science image will use the same reference file as a full-size image.
 CALACS will extract the appropriate region from the reference file and apply it to the sub-array input image.